 Historically low interest rates and the certainty that they will only increase, make a lot of people believe that they need to buy a home now.
 Only you can determine if the timing is right.
 If it is, remember that purchasing a home is a major financial decision and there are many ways to trip up.
-Here are some tips that will show you how to buy the best home for the money.
+Here are some tips that will show you how to avoid foolish home buying mistakes and buy the best home for the money.

 First things first: